Judge Rotenberg Center: Before-and-after video

 The investigation found that residents were provoked into violent and aggressive behavior as part of the filming of a before-and-after video, where staged clips of the residents responding to provocation were shown as examples of how they had behaved before treatment.
 The residents were then taken off aversive therapy, rewarded heavily for several days, and asked to perform only tasks that placed little demand on them so that a video could be produced to show how they behaved after treatment.
 This film is often shown to parents of prospective residents and to reporters to convince them of the benefits of the institute.

 Opposition

 There have been repeated attempts to shut down the center by autism rights advocates, disability rights advocates, and human rights advocates.
-Other notable people who have opposed the center include Ari Ne'eman, Shain Neumeier and Lydia Brown.
+Other notable people who have opposed the center include Ari Ne'eman, Shain Neumeier and Ly Xīnzhèn M. Zhǎngsūn Brown.
 Organizations that oppose the center include the Autistic Self Advocacy Network, Disability Rights International, and Community Alliance for the Ethical Treatment of Youth.